networknt/light-4j/docs/content/tools/hugo-docs.md

 ---
 date: 2016-10-08T19:25:24-04:00
-title: How to use hugo for project documentation on github
+title: Hugo for project documentation on github
 ---

 ## Introduction